wahegurusk123-beep/silver-spoon/README.md

 Expert lecture by Dr. Priya Darshni: inspiring talk on learning from experience and doing things genuinely, not for fame or show-off.

+It was the 5th day of college (6 August 2025).

+The day began with the second lecture of BEEE (Basic Electrical and Electronics Engineering).

+After that, there was a Peer-to-Peer (P2P) session with seniors — it felt helpful, friendly, and supportive.

+Post-break, Lakhvir Singh Khanna Sir introduced students to CML (Centre for Multifaceted Learning).

+CML helps students build important life skills like communication and technology-related skills.

+It made the writer realize that college is not only about academics but also about personal growth.

+Students were also introduced to the SWAYAM portal, which offers many learning opportunities.

+Arvind Dhingra Sir conducted a fun-filled, energetic session.

+Overall, it was an inspiring and interactive day that left a strong impression.